 Size and Form

-10 to 15 feet high and wide; upright, thicket forming
+A large, 10 to 15 feet high and wide upright shrub forming large thickets

 Tree & Plant Care